wasimadildev/Dockerized-Mern-App/README.md

 - **Backend**:
   - Built with Node.js and Express.js.
-  - Connects to a MongoDB database.
+  - Connects to a Postgres database.
   - Implements RESTful API endpoints.

 - **Frontend**: